36 results found with an empty search

 - LUMC | Sunday Worship

 We welcome everyone to worship with us!
 We offer the sacrament of Communion during our service on the first Sunday of the month...
-Sunday Worship at LUMC We welcome everyone to worship with us!
-Our service includes a Children's Message, and children are invited to move to the Children's Ministry area for Children's Church afterwards.
-They are also welcome to remain in the service with their families if that is preferred.
-We offer the sacrament of Communion during our service on the first Sunday of the month.
+Sunday Worship at LUMC Welcome to worship here at Littleton United Methodist!
+We make space for everyone to worship with us, and invite you to make LUMC your church home.
+Our Sunday worship is done in a “traditional” style featuring hymns, prayers, and a relevant message.
+The sacrament of Holy Communion is offered the first Sunday of every month.
+Watch a video of Pastor Chris' latest sermon and scroll to learn more about how we worship here at LUMC!
 Sunday Worship Times 7:35 AM Silent Centering Prayer Service Our Centering Prayer Service takes place in the LUMC Chapel and includes a chance to connect, a short reading, and a scripture reading, followed by 20 minutes of Centering Prayer and a closing prayer.
 All are invited to join us to explore and learn more about Centering Prayer and to experience in community this contemplative practice rooted in early Christianity.
 You may join us in our LUMC Chapel or online.
-Contact Marilyn Wells for more information."
+Contact Marilyn Wells for more information.
 8:30 AM Service This service is done in a "traditional" style and features a selection of hymns, prayers, and spiritual messages shared by our ministry.
 During the school year, this service features our youth choir "CrossFire," while the summer features soloists, ensembles, and other special music.
 Communion is offered the first Sunday of every month.
 11:00 AM Service This service is also done in a "traditional" style and features a selection of hymns, prayers, and spiritual messages shared by our ministry.
 While our Adult Chancel Choir is featured for most of the year, summertime features our walk-in “Summer Choir," which is open to all.
 Communion is offered the first Sunday of every month.
-Service Live Stream Every wee, we livestream our 11:00 AM service.
+Service Live Stream Every week, we livestream our 11:00 AM service.
 You can tune in live or even watch later in the week!
-Watch the Live Stream Here Current Sermon Series Beginning Sunday, January 11th, Pastor Chris will preach What in the World, a sermon series rooted in the Social Principles as they now stand.
-Learn more here .
+Watch the Live Stream Here Current Sermon Series Joyful Anyway “How are you?”
+Most of us aren’t entirely honest when someone asks us that question.
+It would just take too long to give our real answer!
+Because life is messy.
+We may feel decent, but there is that nagging thing.
+And that other thing.
+And that health issue you can’t forget.
+There’s just always something.
+Yet, joy can bubble up even in the midst of it all.
+Kate Bowler takes on that tension in her new book, Joyful, Anyway , which will be the theme material for Pastor Chris’s sermon series beginning June 14th .
+We Christians often put on a brave face, covering up our struggles.
+Bowler has a gift for encouraging us to lean into our real lives and authentic selves.
+We need not apologize for how we’re doing, whether upbeat or not.
+If you or someone you know is struggling–and if you have before or figure you may again–this could be an encouraging series.
 Children at LUMC We are delighted to have children at our services and as a part of our faith community.
 Our weekly services include a Children's Message, and children are invited to move to the Children's Ministry area for Children's Church afterwards (they are also welcome to remain in the service with their families if that is preferred).
 We also have a nursery is available for infants (up to 2 years) throughout the morning.
 Sundays also offer Sunday School, and our dedicated Children's ministry is full of activities and fun faith opportunities!
-Learn More Here Music at LUMC Led by Dr. David Kates, LUMC offers a robust musical program that encourages and nurtures musicians of all ages and experience levels to praise God with joyful sounds!
+Learn More Here Music at LUMC The extensive and diverse music offerings at LUMC has a place for everyone!
+Serving a variety of interests and settings, our Music Ministries, under Dr. David Kates, encourages and nurtures musicians of all ages and experience levels to praise God with joyful sounds.
+Learn More Here Planning Your Visit Littleton United Methodist is located in a suburban neighborhood just outside of Downtown Littleton.
+We have a private parking lot as well as on-street parking.
+Learn more about parking at LUMC, building accessibility, and how to navigate our building and grounds.
 Learn More Here